 How to Water the Garden without Running Water

 - Miscellaneous water use

-The fruit trees have been the easiest to keep watered, because we use the greywater from our dishwashing.
-We collect our greywater in five gallon buckets, and water our trees in rotation.
+The fruit trees have been the easiest to keep watered, because we use greywater from our dishwashing.
+We collect our greywater in five-gallon buckets and water our trees in rotation.

 In the summer months, we swim daily in our homestead pond.
 This keeps us all pretty clean, and we also take showers in the super-awesome outdoor shower that my husband built this spring.

 In the winter months, we keep things very simple.
 Every Sunday is “Bath Sunday” and we each have a turn taking a bucket shower in front of the woodstove.
 It’s so very Little House on the Prairie!
 We also have a YMCA membership, and workout time leads nicely into hot shower time.

 Future Plans for Water Catchment and Water Storage

 We seem to be able to tackle one large homestead project every six months.
 First, our house, then a tool shed, next our solar electric system, followed by a cow and cow barn, and finally, a homestead root cellar.

 We were able to watch our neighbors construct a concrete water cistern this summer, and learned much from their experience, and also from our experience constructing a root cellar.
 Next summer, I imagine we’ll install an underground cistern for house water, and perhaps a solar water pump for our gardens.